 Inguinal hernia repair at miVIP Surgery Centers is done with minimally invasive surgical techniques — typically as a robotic-assisted procedure or a laparoscopic procedure.
 At miVIP, surgeons use the most innovative surgical equipment to perform a hernia repair via very small incisions in the abdomen.
-A thin scope is inserted into the incisions, and the herniated organ area is repositioned where it belongs, and the weak spot in the abdomen is strengthened or closed.
+A thin scope is inserted into the incisions, the herniated organ is repositioned where it belongs, and the weak spot in the abdomen is strengthened or closed.

 A surgical mesh is sometimes used to strengthen the weakened area, but because mesh can sometimes lead to complications, many miVIP surgeons offer non-mesh hernia repair.
 It is best to discuss treatment approaches with your surgeon.

-Type of Hernia Surgery Offered at miVIP:
+Types of Hernia Surgery Offered at miVIP:

 Prevention of Inguinal Hernias